ritsat/grid_item_move/README.md

-# Gridview item drag and drop
+# Gridview item drag and drop / Reorderable Gridview

 A Flutter project to drag & drop gridview item.